transist/motion_stripe/README.md

 # MotionStripe

-TODO: Write a gem description
+This is a rubymotion lib that wraps https://github.com/briancollins/stripe-ios

 ## Installation